 The last large “hall” is devoted to Gems, Rocks and Minerals.
 As you’d expect, the exhibit is perfectly put-together and very well presented with some amazing nuggets here.
 Get it?
 Nuggets?
 Actually, the giant gold nugget on display is but a replica of the largest gold nugget ever found (in Australia) because that one at more than 150 pounds, was immediately broken up and sold in London in 1869.

 As I’ve said twenty times already, the Peabody is awesome.
-I’m sure it’s the rare re-visit museum for me; certainly when Calvin (who was in mama’s belly during this visit) is older.
-This is the rare place that appeals to everyone from 3 to 103 – and it’s not expensive either.
-The Peabody: A top 10 treasure in the state.
+I’m sure it’s the rare re-re-visit museum for us.
+This is the rare place that appeals to everyone from 3 to 103 – and it’s not too expensive either.
+The Peabody is a top 10 treasure in the state.